 At Bowling Park we believe that learning should be exciting and challenging.

-We try to make sure that each school day brings new experiences, challenges and opportunities for all our children.
+Each school day brings new experiences, challenges and opportunities for all our children.
 It is our intention to provide children with the best possible learning experiences to help them to become successful learners, confident individuals and responsible citizens.
 We are proud to deliver an exciting curriculum that is:

 Our school curriculum is carefully planned to make sure that children learn about a variety of exciting topics.
 These topics have been designed to provide excellent learning opportunities where children can develop key skills, enjoy exciting, real-life experiences and make very good progress in developing language, maths and literacy skills.
 We aim to make sure our children are ready to take on the world in the 21st century.
 Our children consistently use new technologies (I-pads and netbooks) to support their learning, work in our state of the art science lab and learn a Modern Foreign Language in Key Stage Two.